The Origin of Black People With Blue Eyes

 Yes, you can be black and have blue eyes.

 Still, blue eyes are very uncommon among black people, especially those with no Caucasian ancestry.
 Research has found that almost everyone with blue eyes is linked to an ancient genetic mutation, and a small fraction get their blue eye color as a result of a health condition such as ocular albinism, which affects the pigmentation in the eye.

 What Is the Origin of Black People With Blue Eyes?

 In short, the origin of black people with blue eyes is no different than the origin of any human's eye color, the deciding factor being genetics.

-Research argue that, at one point in time far in the past, everyone on the planet had brown eyes.
-The first light-eyed human emerged only about 10,000 years ago, says Professor Hans Eiberg and his team of Danish scientists from the University of Copenhagen1.
+Research argues that, at one point in time far in the past, everyone on the planet had brown eyes.
+The first light-eyed human emerged only about 10,000 years ago, says Professor Hans Eiberg and his team of Danish scientists from the University of Copenhagen.

 Another, but less common, reason why a black baby may be born with blue eyes is if it has ocular albinism or waardenburg syndrome.

 Where Did the Blue Eye Mutation Come From?

 The mutation that gave rise to blue eyes altered the OCA2 gene, a gene that codes for the production of the brown pigment (melanin) in our eyes.

 "Originally, we all had brown eyes," says Professor Hans Eiberg from the University of Copenhagen's Department of Cellular and Molecular Medicine.
 "But a genetic mutation affecting the OCA2 gene in our chromosomes resulted in the creation of a switch, which literally turned off the ability to produce brown eyes."